G6lim/hello-world/README.md

 public function Tuesday()
 {
-	go to live on Git
+	go to live on Git, then do nothing
 }